 The moral of the story is, if a senior moves from their home to an apartment, independent living community or assisted living facility, it’s important to consider selling their former principal residence and dealing with the proceeds in a manner that will best provide for their care long into the future.

 Part of this plan may be to prepare for the eventuality of moving into a nursing home and the expenses this high level of care entails.
-If so, contacting an elder law attorney with plenty of Medicaid planning experience is crucial so that there will be ample time to put a solid plan in place and execute it before skilled nursing care is needed.
+If so, contacting an elder law attorney with Medicaid planning experience is crucial.
+You’ll need ample time to put a solid legal and financial plan in place and execute it before skilled nursing care is needed.
 The sooner planning begins, the more likely it is that an elder will be able to receive the care they need, whether it is paid for privately, by Medicaid or through some combination of the two.